Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Introduction

-The methods of wind turbine fault diagnosis are mainly divided into signal analysis methods, model-based methods, and data-driven methods\cite{helbing2018deep,li2021wind,habibi2019reliability}.
-Signal analysis methods acquire data through sensors installed in various components of the wind turbine and extract fault-related features for fault diagnosis\cite{wang2019vibration,liu2020review,salameh2018gearbox}.
-For example, \citet{an2012application} put forward a fault diagnosis method of wind turbine bearing based on intrinsic time-scale decomposition. \citet{zhang2018wavelet} proposed a wavelet energy transmissibility function that is robust to noise and sensitive to system property changes to diagnose the fault in wind turbine bearings.
-Model-based methods require prior knowledge of the system operation mode, which is complete enough to be formalized into a quantitative or qualitative model for fault diagnosis\cite{abichou2014fault}.
+The methods of wind turbine fault diagnosis are mainly divided into signal analysis-based methods, model-based methods, and data-driven methods \cite{helbing2018deep,li2021wind,habibi2019reliability}.
+Signal analysis-based methods acquire data through sensors installed in various components of the wind turbine and extract fault-related features for fault diagnosis \cite{wang2019vibration,liu2020review,salameh2018gearbox}.
+For example, \citet{an2012application} put forward a fault diagnosis method of wind turbine bearing based on intrinsic time-scale decomposition. \citet{zhang2018wavelet} proposed a wavelet energy transmissibility function that is robust to noise and sensitive to system property changes to diagnose the fault in wind turbine bearings. \citet{tang2010wind} proposed an effective wind turbine fault diagnosis method with good denoising performance based on the Morlet wavelet transformation and Wigner-Ville distribution.
+Although signal analysis-based methods possess high fault detection accuracy, they are extremely dependent on additional sensors, which themselves will inevitably fail, thus affecting the accurate diagnosis of faults.
+In addition, the arrangement of sensors also increases the operational cost and wiring complexity of the wind turbine \cite{qiao2015survey2}.

+Model-based approaches construct a quantitative or qualitative model for fault diagnosis through prior knowledge of the operating modes of the wind turbine system \cite{abichou2014fault}.
 For example, \citet{Chaaban2014} modeled a utility-scale turbine using an aero-hydro-servo-elastic simulation tool to simulate the faults inside the pitch system and to study their effects as a function of the fault magnitude and wind speed. \citet{odgaard2012model} proposed a fault-tolerant observer scheme to provide estimates of various components for a wind turbine. \citet{lan2018fault} proposed an adaptive sliding observer to estimate wind turbine parametric pitch actuator faults.
-Data-driven methods use a large amount of historical data which can be obtained through the supervisory control and data acquisition (SCADA) system installed in the wind turbine to train the fault diagnosis model.
-For example, \citet{gao2018novel} proposed a wind turbine fault diagnosis method based on integral extension load mean decomposition multiscale entropy and least squares support vector machine. \citet{lei2019fault} proposed an end-to-end Long Short-term Memory (LSTM) model for fault diagnosis of wind turbine. \citet{pashazadeh2018data} proposed a data-driven approach based on the fusion of several classifiers for fault detection and isolation in wind turbines.
+Model-based wind turbine fault diagnosis techniques do not rely on additional hardware components, but their diagnostic performance depends entirely on the mathematical model.
+The complex structure of a wind turbine and its dynamic operating states make it particularly challenging to construct a suitable mathematical model \cite{9774410}.